General Info – summary

 Tree

 This unarmed Tree (photo 76) reaches 4-7m high but usually remains a multi-stemmed shrub.
 Young stems are often reddish (photo 645) and may be hairy, angled and ribbed.
-The relatively few upright branches usually occur low down.
-Bark (photo 654 & 83) is brown when young – ageing to dark brown / black and becomes deeply fissured.
-Assume Poisonous white milky Latex in present on all parts of the tree.
+The relatively few upright branches usually occur low down (photo 76).
+Bark (photo 654 & 83) is brown when young – ageing to dark brown or black and becomes deeply fissured in mature trees.
+Assume that the white milky Latex present on all parts of the tree is Poisonous.

 Leaves

-On this usually evergreen tree, the upright Leaves are decussate (arranged in opposite pairs – each at right angles to the next pair above or below – photos 332 and 644).
-Apart from the young leaves (photo 357), mature leaves are hairless.
-They are stiffly and thickly coriaceous (leathery) and Simple (have a single blade, which may have incisions that are not deep enough to divide the blade into leaflets).
+On this occasionally deciduous, but usually evergreen tree, the upright Leaves are decussate (arranged in opposite pairs – each at right angles to the next pair above or below – photos 332 and 644).
+Apart from the reddish young leaves (photo 357), mature leaves are hairless.
+They are stiffly and thickly coriaceous (have a leathery texture) and Simple (have a single blade, which may have incisions that are not deep enough to divide the blade into leaflets).
 The leaves are oblong-elliptic to obovate or even lance shaped.
 They are not roundish as in Acokanthera rotundata.
-Leaves range from 4,5-13 x 2-7.
+Leaves range from 4,5-13 x 2-7cm but are often about 7 x 3cm.
 Young leaves are initially reddish (photo 357).
 In mature leaves, the Blade is dark glossy green above with a waxy appearance and may be tinged with red or purple.
 The Midrib is only raised (photo 960) on the upper side.
 On the lower side, the blade is a paler matt-green.
-Lateral veins are raised on both sides and reach the margins without looping or joining up.
+Distinct Lateral veins are raised on both sides and reach the margins without looping or joining up.
 Margins are entire (with a continuous margin, not in any way indented) and rolled under.
-The leaf Apex is broadly tapering and often mucronate (tipped with a sharp, almost spine-like point – photo 960).
+The leaf Apex is broadly tapering and often mucronate (tipped with a straight, sharp, almost spine-like point – photo 960).
 The Base is broadly tapering to rounded.
-The short (2-11mm long), thick (photos 332) Petiole (leaf stalk – photo 960) is grooved above and may be pinkish.
+The short (2-11mm long), thick (photos 332) and wrinkled Petiole (leaf stalk – photo 960) is grooved above and may be pinkish (photo 960).
 Stipules (basal appendage of the petiole) are absent.

 Flowers

-The small, bisexual Flowers are white within and externally the base may be tinged with pink (photo 336).
+The small, bisexual Flowers are internally white (photo 326) and externally the base may be tinged with pink (photo 336).
 They are actinomorphic (Regular, symmetrical.
 Flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
-They emerge from long thin axillary buds (photo 326) that occur in dense clusters in leaf axils.
+They emerge from long thin axillary buds (photo 326) that occur in dense clusters in leaf axils (axil: the upper angle between a lateral organ, such as a leaf, and the stem that bears it).
 The sweetly scented flowers are up to 1,1cm long.
 They have a small Calyx with 5 externally reddish Sepal lobes that overlap slightly and are divided almost to the base (photo 336).
 The Corolla is gamopetalous (has united or joined petals – at least at the base and is thus removable as a single piece).
-Here the tubular base is green and up to 1,1cm long.
+Here the tubular base is green (photo 530) and up to 2cm long.
 The slightly curved, cylindrical, reddish outer tube ends in a slightly wider, hairy mouth (photo 530).
 In this photo, the 5 white slightly overlapping Petal lobes are visible.
-These are about 2,5cm long and extend horizontally from the mouth of the tube.
+These are up to 5cm long and extend horizontally from the mouth of the tube.
 The lobes may curved inwards (photo 531).
 The wider part of the corolla tube surrounds the non-exserted Stamens.
-The 5 Stamens alternate with, and arise from, the corolla tube.
+These 5 stamens alternate with, and arise from, the corolla tube.
 The short Filaments are terete (circular in cross-section).
 Anthers are 4-locular and mucronate (having an abruptly projecting point).
 There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma).
-The Ovary (conic in photo 336) with each of the 2 carpels containing one pendulous ovule.
+The Ovary (conic in photo 336) has 2 carpels containing one pendulous ovule.
 Extending from the ovary is a filiform (thread or filament like) Style with a Stigma level with the anthers.
 Neither the anthers nor style extends beyond the corolla mouth.
 Around the ovary is a nectary ring.
 Fruit and flowers may be present at the same time.
 (Apr-Oct+).

 Fruit

-The Fruit is an oval to ovoid Berry (pulpy, indehiscent fruit like a grape or tomato) with a fleshy pulp.
-It is often relatively large 1,5-2,3 x 1-1,5cm and changes from green (photo 527 and 1009) to red and finally purplish black when mature (photo 135).
-A persistent Calyx, the Pedicle (stalk of a single flower) and the remains of the Style are visible (photo 1009).
+The Fruit is an oval to ovoid Berry (a pulpy, indehiscent fruit like a grape or tomato) with a fleshy pulp.
+It is often relatively large: 1,5-2,3 x 1-1,5cm and changes from green (photo 527) to red (photo 1009).
+In this photo, the basal green calyx is visible.
+Here the Pedicel (the single stalk of a flower), the persistent Calyx and the remains of the terminal Style are still visible.
+The maturing fruit finally turns purplish black when mature (photo 135).
 One or two flat, oval shaped Seeds develop in each fruit.
 (Sep-Feb).

 Distribution & Ecology

 This frost, drought and wind resistant shrub or small Tree may reach 2-5m high and is the most common species of the genus Acokanthera.
 It is normally a small pioneer plant of coastal dunes, densely woody hillsides, but also occurs up to an altitude of 2 000m – in riverine forests and rocky outcrops.
 It is more common than Acokanthera oblongifolia and usually occurs in shady moist places.
 Here it is often associated with termite mounds and taller species at forest fringes.
 They can be Found from the Western and Eastern Cape (Port Elizabeth, East London), KwaZulu-Natal, Mpumalanga, Gauteng, Swaziland, and northwards to include southern Mozambique, Zimbabwe, Zaire, Kenya and Tanzania.
-Some Birds like the Speckled Mousebird and Knysna Turaco (Knysna Lourie) do consume the ripe fruit (which may be less poisonous).
+Some Birds, including the Speckled Mousebird (Colius Straitus) and the spectacular Knysna Turaco or Knysna Lourie (Tauraco corythaix) do consume the ripe fruit (which may be less poisonous).
 Birds are largely responsible for seed dispersal.

 Ethnobotany

 The Wood is pale brown, fine-grained and hard.
 Using this wood to braai can have fatal consequence.
 The milky Sap in roots stems and leaves contain cardiac glycosides, which are poisonous and directly affect the membrane of the heart and heart muscle contraction.
-Flowers attract butterflies and bees.
-This plant is strongly drought resistant and thus the leaves become more likely to be consumed by herbivores when other leaves are scarce – with fatal results.
+Flowers attract insects, including butterflies and bees.
+This plant is strongly drought resistant and thus the leaves are more likely to be consumed by herbivores when other leaves are scarce – with fatal results.
 It is advisable to consider the fruit as poisonous.
 Symptoms of the poison include burning pain, frothing at the mouth and vomiting.
-Seeds or cuttings are the easiest way of growing this plant but it is perhaps best not to plant this poisonous tree at home and to be careful collecting any firewood away from home.
-Traditional medicine makes use of various plant parts.
+Eating meat grilled with this wood has proved fatal.
+Seeds or cuttings are the easiest way of growing this plant, but it is perhaps best not to plant this poisonous tree at home and to be careful about collecting firewood.
+Paradoxically, traditional medicine makes use of various plant parts.

 References